diggin/Diggin_Http_Charset/README.md

 Guzzle & Goutte
 ---------------
-[guzzle-plugin-AutoCharsetEncodingPlugin](https://github.com/diggin/guzzle-plugin-AutoCharsetEncodingPlugin) supports for using with Guzzle.
+[guzzle-plugin-AutoCharsetEncodingPlugin](https://github.com/diggin/guzzle-plugin-AutoCharsetEncodingPlugin) supports for using with Guzzle3.

 [Usage of with Behat](https://gist.github.com/MugeSo/3971150) by @MugeSo

 Technical Information